-There are certain times in life when you may need an advocate to speak up for you and help you make an important decision.
-OPAAL believes there are specific circumstances where all individuals must have a right to the support of an independent advocate to ensure their own interests and preferences are acknowledged and addressed.
+The Older Peoples Advocacy Alliance (OPAAL) believes that there are specific circumstances where all individuals must have a right to the support of an independent advocate to ensure that their own interests and preferences are acknowledged and addressed.
 Although OPAAL does not provide advocacy services itself, their website can be used to help you locate an appropriate service near to where you live.